MinecraftHopper/MinecraftHopper/_help/installing-java/index.markdown

 ## Verifying if Java is installed
 Starting from early 2015, the Minecraft launcher for Windows now ships with a built in version of Java that the launcher automatically keeps up-to-date.

 If you are using the new Minecraft launcher for Windows, you do not have to install Java on your computer unless you need it for applications other than Minecraft.
-If you are on Windows and are not sure if you are using the new Minecraft launcher or are getting "This application requires a Java Runtime Environment" when launching Minecraft, then you can download Minecraft.msi from [https://minecraft.net/download](https://minecraft.net/download) under "Minecraft for Windows".
+If you are on Windows and are not sure if you are using the new Minecraft launcher or are getting "This application requires a Java Runtime Environment" when launching Minecraft, then you can download `Minecraft.msi` from [https://minecraft.net/download](https://minecraft.net/download) under "Minecraft for Windows".

 If the above does not apply to you, then you can check if Java is installed on your computer with the following instructions:

 ### Windows
 - Hold your Windows key (located at the bottom left of your keyboard to the right of the Control key) and press "R".
 You should get a "Run" window open up, type in "cmd" and press "OK.", a "Command Prompt" window should open, type in the command: `java -version`<br>
 Hit Enter and the output should contain `java version "(java version here)"` if Java is installed.
-If you instead got `'Can't recognise 'java' as an internal or external command, or batch script.` then Java is not installed properly; see the Windows section below for how to install Java.
+If you instead got `Can't recognise 'java' as an internal or external command, or batch script.` then Java is not installed properly; see the Windows section below for how to install Java.

 ### Mac OSX
 - In spotlight, search "Terminal" and open the application.